zmadscientist/OjitoDiscoveries/README.md

     <img src="images/Crescent_StegoSpike.png"  title="3D Stegosaurus Spike in float"  width="300">
 </a>

 2017/03/18 Beautiful March day!.
 We explore Crescent mesa along with sites in the Baltic sea area so named by me.
-Today it is Sam, Ben, me (Dad) dicovering our first Stegosaurus spike in float.
-There are other bones in landslid in situ boulder above but those bones are indeterminanet by us!
+Today it is Sam, Ben, me (Dad) discovering our first Stegosaurus spike in float.
+There are other bones in land-slid in situ boulder above but those bones are indeterminant by us!

 See the video adventure below: